Chase Freedom vs. Chase Freedom Unlimited

 Furthermore, cardholders must log in to their Chase account and activate their rewards category by the deadline each quarter to earn the 5 percent rate.
-For example, to earn 5 percent cash back during the first quarter of 2018 (gas station purchases, mobile wallet purchases and internet, cable and phone services), you must activate the category by March 14, 2018.
+For example, to earn 5 percent cash back during the third quarter of 2018 (on gas station, Lyft and Walgreens purchases), you must activate the category by Sept.
+14, 2018.

 Chase Freedom Unlimited overview

-Like the Chase Freedom card, the Freedom Unlimited card offers cash back on all purchases, and a sign-up bonus of $150 after spending $500 in the first 3 months, as well as $25 after adding a user and making a purchase within the first 3 months.
+Like the Chase Freedom card, the Freedom Unlimited card offers cash back on all purchases, and a sign-up bonus of $150 after spending $500 in the first 3 months.
 There’s no annual fee, and no interest on purchases and balance transfers for 15 months.

 Upsides: The Freedom Unlimited card offers a straight-forward rewards program that allows cardholders to earn 1.5 percent on every purchase they make – with no earning caps or rotating categories.

 Downsides: Although 1.5 percent cash back is a substantial amount to earn on purchases, the Freedom Unlimited does not allow cardholders to earn more for specific purchases.

 Best for someone who wants a simple cash back card: Chase Freedom Unlimited

 The Chase Freedom Unlimited card offers a generous cash back rate on all purchases.
 Cardholders automatically receive 1.5 percent cash back with no rotating categories and no cap on the amount of rewards they can earn.
 For those don’t want to have to deal with activating rewards categories each quarter or only charging purchases that fall within a specific category, this card is ideal.